Alystrasz/parkour-api/README.md

     * **GET**: get the map configuration
     * **POST**: update the map configuration

+A web scoreboard displaying current event scores is served on `/`.

 #### Security

 Before launching, you need to set up a secret which will be used to authenticate servers.